- What is radiation therapy? When is it used?

-These are words that you may hear your health care team use.
+These are words that you may hear your cancer care team use.

 Accelerated radiation: a radiation schedule in which the total dose is given over a shorter period of time.
 Compare to hyperfractionated radiation.

-Benign tumor (be-nine too-mer): a tumor (lump or mass) that is not cancer
+Benign tumor (be-NINE): a tumor (lump or mass) that’s not cancer

-Biopsy (by-op-see): the removal of a piece of tissue that is looked at under a microscope to see if it contains cancer or other abnormal cells
+Biopsy (BY-op-see): the removal of a piece of tissue that’s looked at under a microscope to see if it contains cancer or other abnormal cells

-Brachytherapy (brake-ee-THER-uh-pee): internal radiation treatment done by putting radioactive material right into the tumor or close to it.
+Brachytherapy (BRAKE-ee-THER-uh-pee): internal radiation treatment done by putting radioactive material right into or close to the tumor.
 Also called internal radiation therapy.